okgourmet.com Home of Steve's Restaurant Reviews

 Grilled tofu with spinach soup and apple spinach salad

 I am a big proponent of substituting tofu for meat whenever possible in Asian food, particularly in stir-fried dishes.
 The Grilled Tofu served at Green & Grilled, though, came in a large slab and there was no way to disguise its flavor or texture (neither of which I found to be very enjoyable).
-The adobo seasoning, though, was as good as it had been with the meat dishes, and overall I did not find this to be a bad dish (only disappointing compared to the meats).
+The adobo seasoning, though, was as good as it had been with the meat dishes, and overall I did not find this to be a bad dish (but it does not tempt me to abandon the meat dishes).

 Grilled pork and portobello mushroom soup